Pure Functions

 }

-Although the three functions give the same result, they are completely different. powFunc (line 5 - 8) is a classical function.
-It will be executed at the run time of the program and can get non-constant arguments.
-On contrary, PowMeta (line 10 - 18) is a meta-function that is executed at the compile time of the program.
+Although the three functions give the same result, they are entirely different. powFunc (lines 5 – 8) is a classical function.
+It will be executed at the program’s run time and can get non-constant arguments.
+On the contrary, PowMeta (lines 10 – 18) is a meta-function executed at the program’s compile time.
 Therefore, PowMeta needs constant expressions as arguments.
-The constexpr function powConst (line 20 - 24) can run at compile time and at run time.
-To be executed at the compile time, powConst needs - accordingly to the meta-function PowMeta - constant expressions as arguments.
+The constexpr function powConst (lines 20 – 24) can run at compile and run times.
+To be executed at the compile time, powConst needs constant expressions as arguments according to the meta-function PowMeta.

 Monads

-Haskell as a pure functional language has only pure functions.
-The key of these pure functions is that they will always give the same result when given the same arguments.
-Thanks to this property which the name referential transparency a Haskell function can not have side effects.
-Therefore, Haskell has a conceptional issue.
-The word is full of calculations that have side effects.
-These are calculations that can fail, that can return an unknown number of results, or that are dependent on the environment.
-To solve this conceptional issue, Haskell uses monads and embeds them in the pure functional langue.
+Haskell, as a pure functional language, has only pure functions.
+The key to these pure functions is that they will always give the same result when given the same arguments.
+Thanks to this property, a Haskell function can not have side effects.
+This property is also called referencial transparency.
+Therefore, Haskell has a conceptual issue.
+The world is full of calculations that have side effects.
+These are calculations that can fail, return an unknown number of results, or are dependent on the environment.
+To solve this conceptual issue, Haskell uses monads and embeds them in the pure functional language.

 The classical monads encapsulate one side effect: